TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

-The improvements can be attributed to the system prompt and FS examples, which provide explicit context and structure, enabling the model to better understand the task's nuances and generate more accurate and relevant predictions.
+In the \textbf{numerical modality}, where actions are encoded by their index, including the system prompt boosts \(\mathrm{\text{Precision}}_{b}\) from 52.4\% to 54.5\% (+2.1\%) and Recall shifts from 94.6\% down to 90.3\% (–4.3\%), with a modest \(\mathrm{\text{F1 score}}_{b}\) decrease from 65.7\% to 67.9\% (+2.2\%).
+The improvements obtained while using the textual representation can be attributed to the system prompt and few-shot examples, which provide explicit context and structural guidance, enabling the model to better understand the task and produce more accurate, relevant predictions.

-\paragraph{Prompting Methods.} When comparing ZS, FS, and ACoT prompting methods, ACoT emerges as the clear winner (Table~\ref{table:prompt_analysis}), particularly when using the pre-trained model (\textit{Base}), across both textual and numerical tasks.
-In the ACoT approach, automatic ACoT reasoning is employed, where the LLM is queried twice: first, to generate an internal reasoning step for the answer, and then to use this reasoning, combined with a few examples (as in FS), to derive the final answer.
+\paragraph{Prompting Methods.} When comparing ZS, FS, and ACoT prompting methods, ACoT outperforms the rest of the prompting techniques (Table~\ref{table:prompt_analysis}), particularly when using the pre-trained model (\textit{Base}), across both textual and numerical tasks.
+In the ACoT approach, automatic ACoT reasoning is employed, where the LLM is queried twice: first, to generate an internal reasoning step for the answer, and then to use this reasoning, combined with a few examples, as in FS, to derive the final answer.
 The first query is:

-\begin{myframe} Let's analyze each action in detail: \begin{enumerate} \item For the action "attach the cabin," consider the immediate effect and long-term consequences. \item Repeat this analysis for each action in the sequence. \item Identify patterns and causal relationships between the actions. \end{enumerate} Now, let's proceed with the analysis step-by-step: \end{myframe}

-This two-step process allows the model to provide an explanation for its decision and leverage the reasoning and examples to produce a more accurate and robust output.
-This superiority can be quantified: for example, in the textual modality, the ACoT base achieves a 51.40\% accuracy, which is approximately 81\% higher than the ZS base (28.40\%) and 8.4\% higher than the FS base (47.40\%).
-In terms of the F1 score, the ACoT base (50.40\%) outperforms the ZS base (42.40\%) by 18.9\% and the FS base (48.40\%) by about 4.1\%.
-This difference is less pronounced in numerical tasks, where the ACoT base achieves an accuracy of 40.40\%, 47.4\% higher than the ZS base (27.40\%), and 8\% higher than the FS base (37.40\%).
+\begin{samepage} \begin{acotframe} Let's analyze each action in detail: \begin{enumerate} \item For the action ``attach the cabin" consider the immediate effect and long-term consequences. \item Repeat this analysis for each action in the sequence. \item Identify patterns and causal relationships between the actions. \end{enumerate} Now, let's proceed with the analysis step-by-step: \end{acotframe} \end{samepage} This two-step process allows the model to provide an explanation for its decision and leverage the reasoning and examples to produce a more accurate and robust output.
+In terms of the F1 score, the ACoT base (74.7\%) outperforms the ZS base (61.30\%) by 19.7\% and the FS base (69.50\%) by 7.2\%.

 These differences can be attributed to how these methods prompt the model.
 ZS and FS methods direct the model to generate answers straight from the input without guiding it through intermediate reasoning.
-While this may suffice for more straightforward tasks, it often falls short when dealing with more complex tasks that require deeper understanding.
+Although this may suffice for more straightforward tasks, it often falls short when dealing with more complex tasks that require deeper understanding.